solliancenet/ica-wbs/Starter-artifacts/Resources/secure-data-starter/secure-infra-starter.md

 # Secure infra PoC starter artifacts

-> **TODO:** the ARM template contains the following path: https://github.com/givenscj/mcw-azure-security/blob/master/Scripts/Install_IIS.zip?raw=true.
-This needs to be updated to the path to [./Scripts/Install_IIS.zip](./Scripts/Install_IIS.zip) once this repo has been set up in its final location on GitHub.

 These starter artifacts provided by Contoso might help you accelerate your PoC efforts for secure infra.

 ## What the starter contains